SegevPeer/BreastCancerIdentifier/README.md

    - Mark the result label in red if the likelihood is high ( > 0.8).

 ## Acknowledgments
-- Thanks to [OpenAI](https://www.openai.com/) for providing ChatGPT the for assistance.
+- Thanks to [OpenAI](https://www.openai.com/) for providing ChatGPT.
 - Credits to contributors and libraries used in this project.

 ## Contact